 Process Owner: Vice President of Human Resources

 Job protected leave means that the employee's department will reinstate the employee returning from FMLA leave to the same or equivalent position with equivalent pay, benefits, and other employment terms and conditions.
+Individuals who require an accommodation to perform the duties of their positions should review UAP 3110 (“Reasonable Accommodation for Employees with Disabilities”).
 It is illegal for any employee to interfere with, restrain, or deny any right provided by the FMLA to an eligible employee or to discriminate against an employee for requesting FMLA leave.
-This policy outlines the conditions under which an employee may request FMLA leave.
+This policy outlines the conditions under which employees may request FMLA leave.

 2. Eligible Employees

-Any employee, including a temporary or on-call employee, who meets the above criteria would be eligible for FMLA leave, subject to the provisions of this policy and in accordance with the Act.
+Any employee, including a temporary or on-call employee who meets the above criteria, would be eligible for FMLA leave, subject to the provisions of this policy and in accordance with the Act.

 3. Use of Other Leave Policies

-FMLA leave will be reduced by any catastrophic leave and Workers' Compensation leave used for FMLA qualifying medical conditions of either the employee or a qualified family member.
-For more information on catastrophic leave and Workers' Compensation refer to Policies 3430 and 3630 respectively.
-An employee may elect, but is not required, to use accrued annual leave and/or sick leave before, after, or simultaneously with FMLA leave.
+FMLA leave will run concurrently with any catastrophic leave and workers' compensation leave used for FMLA qualifying medical conditions of either the employee or a qualified family member.
+For more information, refer to UAP 3430 (“Catastrophic Leave Program”) and UAP 3630 (“Workers' Compensation”).
+An employee may elect, but is not required, to use accrued annual leave or sick leave before, after, or simultaneously with FMLA leave.

-4.1.
+5.1.
 Birth, Adoption, or Foster Care

 Eligible employees may take FMLA leave to care for a child upon birth or to care for a child placed with the employee for adoption or foster care.
 FMLA leave must conclude within twelve (12) months of the birth or placement.
-Employees may use annual leave before going on unpaid FMLA leave, but they are not required to exhaust annual leave banks before requesting unpaid FMLA leave.
+Employees may use sick or annual leave before going on unpaid FMLA leave, but they are not required to exhaust leave banks before requesting unpaid FMLA leave.

-4.2.
+5.2.
 FMLA Leave for Family Medical Conditions

-4.3.
-FMLA Leave for Employee's Medical Conditions
+5.3.
+FMLA Leave for Employees' Medical Conditions

-4.4.
-Military Family Leave for Qualifying Exigency
+5.4.
+Military Family Leave for Qualifying Exigencies

 Categories of qualifying exigencies are: